syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Needle pointer customization

 The length of a needle is controlled using the [`NeedleLengthFactor`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~NeedleLengthFactor.html) property.
 The minimum and maximum bounds of the `NeedleLengthFactor` property is 0 to 1.
 The needle’s UI is customized using the [`NeedlePointerStroke`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~NeedlePointerStroke.html) and [`NeedlePointerStrokeThickness`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~NeedlePointerStrokeThickness.html) properties.
-The size of the pointer cap can be modified by changing the [`PointerCapDiameter`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~PointerCapDiameter.html) property, and color can be modified using the [`KnobStroke`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~KnobStroke.html) and [`KnobFill`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~KnobFill.html) properties.
+The size of the pointer cap can be modified by changing the [`PointerCapDiameter`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularPointer~PointerCapDiameter.html) property.

 {% tabs %}